JRomIV/Cyclistic_Case_Study/README.md

 The analysis is based on Cyclistic’s trip data, which includes information about each ride made with the service over the past year.
-The dataset covers various aspects of the rides, such as start and end times, station names, ride length, and user type (casual or member).
+The dataset covers various aspects of the rides, such as start/end times, station names, ride length, and user type (casual or member).
 The data was provided as part of the Google Data Analytics Professional Certificate capstone project.
-You can download the data [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+You can access the data [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## Methodology

-- Data Preparation: The R scripts include steps for loading, cleaning, and preparing the data for analysis.
+- **Data Preparation:** The scripts include steps for loading, cleaning, and preparing the data for analysis.
 This involves merging multiple CSV files, handling missing values, and creating new variables for analysis.
-- Data Analysis: Using tidyverse and other R packages, we conducted an exploratory data analysis to compare ride behaviors between casual riders and members.
+- **Data Analysis:** Using tidyverse and other R packages, we conducted an exploratory data analysis to compare ride behaviors between casual riders and members.
 Key metrics include ride length, frequency, and patterns related to time of day, day of the week, and month.
-- Visualization: The project utilizes ggplot2 for data visualization, providing insights into ride patterns and helping to identify trends that differentiate casual riders from annual members.
+- **Visualization:** The project utilizes ggplot2 for data visualization, providing insights into ride patterns and helping to identify trends that differentiate casual riders from annual members.
   A static map visualizes station locations to understand geographic trends.

 ## Key Findings

-- Casual riders tend to use the service more on weekends and for longer rides, suggesting leisure use.
+Casual riders tend to use the service more on weekends and for longer rides, suggesting leisure use. ![Average Ride Duration (Weekday)](cyclistic_analysis_files/figure-gfm/weekly_average_ride_duration.png)

-- Annual members consistently use the service for shorter, more frequent rides, indicating commuting or routine travel. -Seasonality affects usage patterns, with higher activity during warmer months.
+Annual members consistently use the service for shorter, more frequent rides, indicating commuting or routine travel. ![Distribution of Ride Length by Membership](cyclistic_analysis_files/figure-gfm/ride_length_by_membership.png)

-- A small portion of rides are significantly longer than most, especially with docked bikes, pointing to potential outliers or data recording errors.
+Seasonality affects usage patterns, with higher activity during warmer months. ![Ride Count By Membership (Month)](cyclistic_analysis_files/figure-gfm/monthly_ride_count_by_membership.png)

 ## Recommendations